 Question from Gail: I’m getting ready to buy a new computer.

-My friend said I need to buy a Mac because Microsoft designed Windows 10 to primarily be a spy tool.
+My friend said I need to buy a Mac because Microsoft designed Windows 10 and Windows 11 to primarily be spy tools.

 First of all, is that true?
 And if it is, why does Microsoft want to spy on people?